 While I don’t necessarily recommend staying in Flåm as it gets crazy touristy in the summer, if you want the convenience of staying in town (especially if you don’t have a car) the Fretheim Hotel is the nicest hotel in town.

-The Fretheim Hotel is right next to the Visitor’s Center, and the hotel itself is a beautifully decorated, refurbished 1800s manor house, with luxurious rooms all with mountain or fjord views.
 The railway station and ferry port are both an easy 5-minute walk from the hotel, so it really is convenient.
 Just be sure to book your stay as soon as possible – Fretheim Hotel usually books up for the summer months in advance.
 Check current rates and availability here

 Kviknes Hotel in Balestrand

-This grand 18th century hotel is right on the water, with both a modern wing and a historic wing filled with art and antiques.
+This grand 18th century hotel in Balestrand is right on the water, with both a modern wing and a historic wing filled with art and antiques.
 The views from here out over Sognefjord are breathtaking and here you’ll enjoy one of your best breakfasts in Norway.

 Hotel Union Øye

 The Hotel Union Øye lies in the heart of Norway’s magnificent Sunnmøre Alps, as well as at the end of Norangsfjord, a branch of Hjørundfjord, which many Norwegians consider to be Norway’s most beautiful fjord – and I agree!
-I’ve written more about Hjørundfjord here.
-And you can read more about my stay at the Hotel Union Øye here.

 Built in 1891, the Hotel Union Øye became a favorite getaway for famous writers, artists, and even royals.
 And now the rooms have been named for their renowned guests.
+Staying here felt almost like spending a night in a museum, but in a good way!
+Check current rates and availability here.

 Hotel Union Geiranger